 We live in a beautiful place to ride bicycles.
 Washington Country often has perfect riding weather.
 It does not matter if you are a casual rider, an exercise rider, or someone who uses their bicycle for their main mode of transportation, we know you take steps to be safe when you go out and ride.

 Unfortunately, you cannot control the behavior of those around you.
 Sometimes, the negligence of other drivers causes bicyclists harm.
 Do you know where to turn if you are injured in a cycling incident?

-When you need a Washington County bicycle accident attorney, turn to the SMA Law Group for help.
+When you need a skilled bicycle accident lawyer, turn to the SMT Legal for help.
 Their experienced team will work with you to secure the compensation you deserve.

 According to the latest statistics from the Pennsylvania Department of Transportation, the number of bicycle accidents has remained consistent over the last five years.
 The year 2017 saw 1,141 bicycle accidents.
 Out of those, there were 21 fatalities and 1,127 injuries.